 Regardless of which degree program you select, you’ll have opportunities throughout your studies to put your skills to the test in labs, on group projects, and in consulting endeavors with real-world clients.

 Building professional relationships and gaining hands-on experience through internships will be among the opportunities that will positively impact your future.Embry-Riddle’s global reputation for excellence paves the way for internship and career opportunities.

 If you are already working in the safety and security industry or considering this field for your future, Embry-Riddle offers degree programs worth considering.

 We currently offer bachelor’s programs in conflict, safety, security, and intelligence, and master's programs in cybersecurity, safety, and security.
 Each program provides the requisite skills, the confidence in your abilities, and the opportunities to succeed in the field.

 Examine our degree programs to learn which most closely aligns with your career goals.

-Embry-Riddle offers a range of continued education programs, corporate training, seminars, and workshops for individuals and organizations in the aviation and aerospace industry.
-Specialized professional development courses can be found under broader categories such as Aviation Safety & Accident Investigation and Pilot & Crew Training.
-For more information, visit Professional Education
+Embry-Riddle offers a range of continued education courses and course programs for individuals and organizations in the aviation and aerospace industry.
+Specialized professional development courses can be found under broader categories such as Aviation Management and Business Administration.
+For more information, visit Professional Education.

 The safety, security, and intelligence fields are emerging as societies become increasingly complex and threats are identified on a daily basis.
 The global environment demands specialists who can address, resolve, and prevent future safety, security, intelligence, and emergency management concerns.